Lightning-AI/pytorch-lightning/README.md

 ### Any release installation

-User can also install any past release from this repository:
+You can also install any past release from this repository:
 ```bash
 pip install https://github.com/williamFalcon/pytorch-lightning/archive/0.4.4.zip --upgrade
 ```